abhishektiwari98/foodmarket/README.md

 `web: java -Dserver.port=$PORT $JAVA_OPTS -jar build/libs/foodmarket-0.0.1-SNAPSHOT.jar`

 # Next steps
-1. Setting up a relational database in the Cloud (Heroku).
-2. Parsing and importing data
+1. Parsing and importing data.
-3. Connecting Spring web service to the database
-4.
+2. Develop model classes as needed by the table.
+3. Develop JPA repository for each entity/table.
+4. Develop basic UI for displaying data.
+5. Develop UI for inserting information in the database.